-Additionally, every individual now a “right to be forgotten” meaning that upon request.
+Additionally, every individual now a “right forgotten” meaning that upon request.
 The business must delete all data that it stored associated with the person.

 Manage Internal Data

-In a similar way to consumer data made available to consumers and the right to be forgotten.
+In a similar way to consumer data made available to consumers and the right to forget.
 Employees of a company will have new rights under GDRP with regard to the data the company stores about them.

 Every employee has the following rights under GDPR:

-- To be informed of how their private data will be used.
+- Informed of how their private data used.

 - Have access to all data pertaining to them on request.